 Before you begin these exercises, you should check with your doctor.
 As I have said in previous posts, if you perform an exercise without proper form, or if you have a back injury, you can hurt yourself.
 Be safe, check with your doctor.
 These are exercises I do, but not before my chiropractor gave me the go ahead.

-Swiss ball crunch – I love these because they are versatile.
+I love these because they are versatile.
 You can rock yourself a little bit forward or backward to increase or decrease the intensity.
-You start out on your back on the swiss ball with your hands supporting your head and neck, elbows out to the side.
+You start out on your back on the Swiss ball with your hands supporting your head and neck, elbows out to the side.
 Then you will raise your head and shoulder off the ball.
 You want to keep the motion compact, and you won’t come all the way up to sitting.
 Rinse and repeat, I do 5 sets of 20, but you may not be there yet.

 Another great thing about exercise balls is that you can do this in the comfort of your own home.
 None of these exercises require anything but a ball.
 So they are effective and inexpensive, what a great combination!